SUBMIT A CLASS PROPOSAL

 Class Format

 Online Platform: We use Wet Ink as our main platform, which allows students to work on the class at any time, day or night, and which allows you a lot of flexibility as to what you post.
 Wet Ink is very flexible and user-friendly.
+Once your class proposal has been accepted we will create a Wet Ink classroom so you can begin uploading your course information.

 Grading: We don’t require grades to be assigned, however there are some requirements for people doing the TLAN certification.